tureus/talks-ember-roughspots/talk.md

  * Was lucky to be in sync with rails-compatible libraries
  * Backend was well tested, frontend had none

 Note: libraries have always felt like a pain point.
+I have ejected libraries over time because they fell out of sync. breaking tests, platforms.

 ---